Bazalbuilder/Aegis/README.md

 ## Installation

 ### Option 1: Downloading a source build
 * Currently not implemented.
-This will become available once we implement the [Wally](https://github.com/UpliftGames/wally) a package manager.
+This will become available once we implement a package manager.

 ### Option 2: Downloading a pre-packaged build
 * Navigate to the "Releases" tab on the right side of the page and click the latest release build.